The Second Nine Months

 Mother-Infant Touch Maximizes Opportunities for Positive Emotions

-The most crucial and fundamental to survival and healthy development is touch.
+Touch is the most crucial to an infant’s survival and healthy development.
 When allowed to bond with their babies, mothers give their continuous, loving presence and touch automatically.
 All mammal mothers seem to know instinctively that their babies need to be touched.
 The baby assures herself that all is well largely through the messages she receives through her skin.
 When a newborn is held in her mother’s arms it helps to maximize the opportunity for joy, happiness, and other positive emotions.
 This contributes to lifelong mental health.

 When a baby is held close to her mother, her cues are easier to read.
 Communication between them is made easier.
 When her cues are responded to, she learns that she can “trust” that her needs will be met, that she is loved and will be provided for.
 This sets the foundation for her fundamental self-esteem and the foundation for all subsequent relationships that she will have in her life.
-She is not bonded to material things like a stuffed animal to hug, a soft blanket to cuddle, or an artificial nipple, but she looks to her mother or a real person for comfort.
+She is not bonded to material things like a stuffed animal to hug, a soft blanket to cuddle, or an artificial nipple, but she looks to a real human being, her mother, for comfort.